Did someone say Taco Tuesday?

 Mix the jar of mild salsa in with the ground beef.

-Pour ground beef and salasa mixture into the pie pan as your filling.
+Pour ground beef and salsa mixture into the pie dish as your filling.

 Top with two cups of cheddar cheese and then with 1 to 2 cups of crunched up Doritos or tortilla chips (I used plain tortilla chips this time).